splunk/public-o11y-docs/gdi/opentelemetry/collector-windows/install-windows.rst

 Alternatively, you can manually install the Collector.
 To learn how, see :ref:`otel-install-windows-manual`.

 .. note:: The Collector comes with a default configuration.
-To learn more, see :ref:`otel-windows-config`.
+To learn more, see :ref:`windows-config-ootb`.

 .. _windows-otel-requirements: